cskitty/myvisionaid/README.md

-F# App for Object Detection, Voice Recognition, TTS using Flutter, TF Lite
+# MyVisionAid, an App for Object Detection, Voice Recognition, TTS using Flutter, TF Lite

 ## Install flutter